Lenny McLean: Biographies

-Film adaptions
+Film adaptations

 In his autobiography, McLean recounts that various film studios had expressed an interest in making a film based on his life and career in unlicensed boxing.
-McLean wanted Craig Fairbrass to portray him as he had known the actor for some time and also considered that Fairbrass resembled himself as a younger man.
+McLean wanted Craig Fairbrass to portray him as he had known the actor for some time, and considered Fairbrass resembled himself as a younger man.
 McLean travelled to Hollywood to discuss the matter with film studio executives, but their preference for Sylvester Stallone for the part caused McLean to discontinue negotiations.
 One supposed film promoter, later found to have been a conman, took more than a million pounds from McLean and disappeared.
 The plan fell into hiatus on McLean's death.

 The Guv'nor, a documentary about McLean's life, as seen through the eyes of his son Jamie, was released in 2016.
 The drama film My Name Is Lenny was released in 2017, featuring Australian actor Josh Helman in the title role, and Michael Bisping as Roy "Pretty Boy" Shaw.
 A reviewer for The Times said Helman was "woefully miscast" as McLean.